Apple critics form coalition to challenge App Store fees

 Apple charges a commission of between 15%-30% for apps that use its in-app payment system and sets out extensive rules that apps must comply with to appear in its App Store, which is the only way Apple allows consumers to download native apps onto devices such as the iPhone.
 Those practices have drawn criticism and formal legal complaints from some developers.

 The Coalition for App Fairness, structured as a nonprofit based in Washington, D.C. and Brussels, said it plans to advocate legal changes that would force Apple to change.
-Beyond Epic, Match MTCH.O and Spotify SPOT.N, other members include smaller firms such as Basecamp, Blix, Blockchain.com, Deezer, and Tile, along with developers from Europe including the European Publishers Council, News Media Europe and Protonmail.
+Beyond Epic, Match and Spotify, other members include smaller firms such as Basecamp, Blix, Blockchain.com, Deezer, and Tile, along with developers from Europe including the European Publishers Council, News Media Europe and Protonmail.

 Sarah Maxwell, a representative for the group who previously worked at financial technology firm Blockchain.com and Hillary Clinton’s campaign, said the group was founded out of “a lack of hope that things will ever change” and aims to recruit more developers.